v4m5h1/Misc/ps1.md

-Here’s a PowerShell script that will accomplish the task:
+Here’s the modified PowerShell script that copies files into folders instead of zipping them:

 ```powershell
 param (